joaogomescosta/Capstone-Project-Data-Engineering/README.md

 ## Project 2: NoSQL databases - MongoDB

 In this assignment, an e-commerce company needed to design a data platform that used MongoDB as a NoSQL database to store catalog data.
+After importing the the data was necessary to create an indexe, make some queries and export selected fields from a collection into a csv file.

 Link: [NoSQL databases - MongoDB](https://github.com/joaogomescosta/Capstone-Project-Data-Engineering/tree/main/NoSQL%20databases%20-%20MongoDB)